Lor-Saba/Code-Injector/README.md

 - Code editors handled using [monaco-editor](https://github.com/Microsoft/monaco-editor).
 - WebExtensions API normalized using [webextension-polyfill](https://github.com/mozilla/webextension-polyfill).
 - Icons by [material-design-icons](https://github.com/google/material-design-icons).
-- A thank you to [@JD342](https://github.com/JD342) for the help provided in the debugging process.
+- A thank you to [@JD342](https://github.com/JD342) for the help provided in the debugging process and the Icon!

 ## Info